1pushpak1/Video-Calling-app-for-Deafeneds/README.md

 The gestures I  trained are as given in the image below.

 ![Signs](images/signs.jpg)
+## Progress
+Project Webpage
+Model Code in ipynb
+Basic ML Model is ready, Named saved_model.pb
+APP UI is ready
+Hosted on Google Cloud using AMD Instance
+Model is on upgarde

 ## Team
 1. Pushpak Kumawat
 2. Yatharth Gautham